-Madeleine is a legal secretary in the intellectual property group.
+Madeleine is the legal support manager on the legal team.
 Prior to joining EFF she worked in practices that represented consumers in complex class action litigation.
 She has a B.A. from the University of Texas at Austin and an M.A. from Camberwell College of Art, London.

-Danny O'Brien has been an activist for online free speech and privacy for over 15 years.
-In his home country of the UK, he fought against repressive anti-encryption law, and helped make the UK Parliament more transparent with FaxYourMP.
-He was EFF's activist from 2005 to 2007, and its international outreach coordinator from 2007-2009.
-After three years working to protect at-risk online reporters with the Committee to Protect Journalists, he returned to EFF in 2013 to supervise EFF's global strategy.
-He is also the co-founder of the Open Rights Group, Britain's own digital civil liberties organization.
+Danny O'Brien has been an activist for online free speech and privacy for over 20 years.
+In his home country of the UK, he fought against repressive anti-encryption law, and helped found the Open Rights Group, Britain's own digital rights organization.
+He was EFF's activist from 2005 to 2007, its international outreach coordinator from 2007-2009, and international director from 2013-2019.
+He now supervises EFF's medium and long-term strategy, with an eye to maintaining the organization's global impact and reputation.

-In a previous life, Danny wrote and performed the only one-man show about Usenet to have a successful run in London's West End.
+In a previous century, Danny wrote and performed the only one-man show about Usenet to have a successful run in London's West End.
 His geek gossip zine, Need To Know, won a special commendation for services to newsgathering at the first Interactive BAFTAs.
-He also coined the term "life hack"; it has been nearly a decade since he was first commissioned to write a book on combating procrastination.
+He also coined the term "life hack": it has been over a decade since he was first commissioned to write a book on combating procrastination.

-Soraya is a designer passionate about education, media production, and international development.
-She is excited to support EFF's efforts in privacy, conveying technical concepts to beginners, and creating accessible materials for at-risk and under-resourced groups.
-Previously, she was an English teacher to elementary school students in Taiwan, and was the development director for a nonprofit operating a secondary school in South Sudan.
+Soraya is a designer passionate about education and media production.
+She manages EFF's security education project, and is excited to support EFF's efforts in privacy, conveying technical concepts to beginners, and creating accessible materials for at-risk and under-resourced groups.
+Previously, she was an English teacher to elementary school students, and was the development director for a nonprofit operating a secondary school.